 You could think of SDP as a virtualization of a company network that does not functionally distinguish between hardware devices and cloud assets (although it can still apply different security policies on each of the two) or in-house users and remote ones.
 Instead, it creates secure encrypted connections in between all the communicating elements, and enforces uniform access control policies across all users and resources.

 A common model of SDP is a gateway/client app model with a business VPN at its core.
+Check this article for a full comparison of ZTNA vs VPN.

 Some implementation of zero trust is nowadays a necessity, as the traditional concept of a company network is shifting into the virtual space and company boundaries have become blurred by remote work, BYOD, and distributed network deployments.